e-roy/create-web3/packages/create-web3/README.md

 # create-web3

-A boilerplate for creating a web3 projects
+## A boilerplate for creating a web3 projects

+This boilerplate quickly creates a mono repo with 2 environments, a react frontend environment and a Ethereum development environment for writing, testing and deploying contracts.

 <p>
   <a href="https://www.npmjs.com/package/wagmi">